 Statements about the report from Herbst and UConn Board of Trustees Chairman Larry McHugh also have been posted on this site under the category, “UConn Statements and Letters.”

-Nevertheless, the UConn administration takes accusations of this nature extremely seriously and has taken a number of steps to address this situation.
-Some of those steps are set forth in the timeline which is a part of this web site, which also includes relevant contacts and resources pertaining to this matter.
-The site will be updated as additional public information or relevant records become available.
-Furthermore, at the appropriate times and as it becomes available, the University will provide further information, in a full and transparent manner, about what other steps the institution has taken.
+The University takes accusations of this nature extremely seriously, and has taken a number of steps throughout the process.
+Several of those steps are set forth in the timeline which is part of this website, which also includes relevant contacts and resources pertaining to this matter.

 Statement from UConn President Susan Herbst